-If you have a medical problem deserving and needing treatment with cannabis products, you should see a doctor, one who knows something about cannabis and its benefits and side-effects.
+If you have a medical problem and need treatment with cannabis products, you should see a doctor, one who knows something about cannabis and its benefits and side effects.

-The doctor’s advice holds a lot more water than that of friends and acquaintances.
-They can help you with issues of flavor, handling, using, and shopping.
-But, you need the doctor’s input – and recommendation before trying your medical marijuana dispensary.
+The doctor’s advice holds much more water than that of friends and acquaintances.
+They can help you with flavor issues, handling, using, and shopping.
+But you need the doctor’s input – and recommendation before trying your medical marijuana dispensary.

 Each strain of cannabis plants has distinctive chemical compounds.
 There is no one-size-fits-all.
 It’s not like treating every ache and pain with generic ibuprofen.
 Individual strains may or may not address your specific needs, relieve your symptoms, or create unintended side effects.

 - THC/CBD: It’s simple; THC is the ingredient that gets you high.
 The higher the THC, the more potent the high.
 The CBD (cannabidiol) treats your symptoms.
 So, you want to know about the THC/CBD balance.